tsunamishadow/bonusheroes/generalpatchnotes.md

 ### STORM SPIRIT

+- Base damage increased by 2
 - Intelligence gain increased from 3 to 3.2
 - Static Remnant damage increased from 120/160/200/240 to 120/170/220/270

 ### SVEN: ABILITY REWORK

+-   Base movement speed increased from 290 to 295
 -   Reworked Warcry.
 Now grants you and nearby allied heroes bonus movement speed and an HP shield that blocks attack damage based on the shield's health.
 Lasts 10 seconds.
 Buff ends if the shield is consumed.
 Movement Speed: 8/12/16/20% Movement Speed.
 Attack Shield Health: 110/220/330/440 Health.
 AoE: 700 Cooldown: 36/32/28/24.
 Manacost: 40
--- Damage blocked calculated post armor reduction
+-   Warcry shield health is 25% stronger on your hero -- Damage blocked calculated post armor reduction

 ### TECHIES: